-Note: there is a known issue when the person with read/write access also has a Global Edit role for the corresponding organization code.
-The links to add an ad hoc reviewer will not appear.
+Note: There is a known issue when the person with read/write access also has a Global Edit role for the corresponding Cost Center—the links to add an ad hoc reviewer will not appear.
 Contact the ORIS Support Desk for assistance.

 Note: If a division, department or dean’s reviewer needs to re-approve an application, add the appropriate ROLE (not person) to the graph.
 The approval history will show the unit name and the name of the person who approved, providing a more complete audit trail.